SchneiderInfosystems/FB4D/README.md

 This log informs about interface changes and important library enhancements that need the attention of users of this library.

+- December 2023: The Object to Document mapper makes it possible to quickly save your own document in the Firestore database by deriving a separate class from TFirestoreDocument and adding member variables.
 - October 2023: Firestore database write transaction supports delete document too.
 The new Auth_SelfReg_VCL demo application explains all options of the self registration workflow.
 - June 2023: Firestore database supports write transactions
 - October 2022: Interface for ML Vision service added